datafundamentals/appwriter.com/site/principles/index.md

 Here's our top 5 goals, and [why we try to avoid any other goals](/principles/five_twentyfive/)

-- decoupled first day boltups
+- decoupled first day dF apps
 - full power baas
 - farm out login registration
 - first day on anything other than electives skill demo